AlibabaCloudDocs/xtrace/intl.en-US/Before you begin/Monitor Java applications/Use Zipkin to report Java application data.md

     tracer.activeSpan().setTag("http.status_code", "500");
     ```

 5. In a distributed system, remote procedure call \(RPC\) requests are sent along with trace data.
 Trace data contains the values of the TraceId, ParentSpanId, SpanId, and Sampled parameters.
 You can call the Extract or Inject method to pass data in HTTP request headers.
-The following figure shows the overall process.
+The overall process is as follows.

     ```
        Client Span                                                Server Span